andsmith/ransac_sandbox/README.md

 ## Image transformation estimation demo

 ###### Running the demo
-Run: `> python demo_match_images.py` to start the RANSAC line fitter demo.
+Run: `> python demo_match_images.py` to start the RANSAC image alignment demo.
 The demo will:

 * create a synthetic image,
 * apply an affine transformation and add noise to create a second, then